Pass/No Credit Enrollment

 - P/NC grading option is not reversible after add/drop deadline for the respective course.1 Electives may be taken on a P-NC basis.

 - For pass-no credit, grades of A, AB, B, BC, or C, are designated “pass.”
 Grades of CD, D, F or WF are designated as NC or “no credit.”
 An NC does not affect grade point average, nor does it add to earned credits.

 - Students considering applying for graduate or professional schools or transferring to another undergraduate campus should keep in mind that P-NC grading may have an adverse effect on admission.
 Graduate and professional schools generally prefer letter grades because such grades enable them to better judge potential for academic success.

 Add/Drop deadlines vary by length of course.

-14 week courses have a two week add period in which a new grading option can be requested and approved using the appropriate forms mentioned above.
+Courses have an add period in which a new grading option can be requested and approved using the appropriate forms mentioned above.